isikyus/inevitable-cacophony/README.md

 At this stage you will need to type out the game's form description by hand to use as input.

-See `inevitable_cacophony --help` for other options.
+See `inevitable_cacophony --help` for other options and features.

 ### Output Format